Gavriil Ilizarov: Later life and death

 The opposition by the Moscow medical establishment continued until the last years of Ilizarov's life.
 As late as 1991, just one year before his death, Ilizarov was elected a full member of the Russian Academy of Sciences.
 Despite numerous awards and the worldwide recognition, he was not elected to the USSR Academy of Medical Sciences.

 Ilizarov died of heart failure in 1992, at the age of 71.

-Family

-Ilizarov was survived by his daughters Maria and Svetlana Ilizarov, a practicing physiatrist in New York, and son Alexander.
-His grandson Gavriil is also a physiatrist in training.